 - Money-back guarantee

-Finding strong moves does not simply depend on how much you know about chess.
-In fact, greater knowledge often makes choosing a move more complex, because it increases the number of directions your mind can take.
-It’s about the way you think.
+Finding strong moves doesn't simply depend on how much you know about chess.
+In fact, greater conceptual knowledge makes choosing a move more complex as it increases the number of directions your mind can take.
+More important is optimizing your thought process.

 At thirteen years of age Joel Benjamin broke Bobby Fischer's record as the youngest ever US master.
 He won the US Championship three times and was the chess consultant for IBM's Deep Blue computer, which made history by beating World Champion Garry Kasparov in an epic encounter.
 He has been teaching chess for many years.
 His previous book Liquidation on the Chess Board won the 2015 Best Book Award of the Chess Journalists of America (CJA).